 Like we said above: Without a clear picture of what your business is about and how you go about it, your team members will become confused, disinterested and frustrated.
 You have to align your team with the vision and mission of your business.
-Talk about those two things so often your team knows what you’re going to say before you say it.
+Talk about those two things so often that your team knows what you’re going to say before you say it.

 Negative chatter has the power to destroy everything you’ve built—killing unity, loyalty and your culture.
-It’s contagious like a stomach virus on steroids.
+And it’s contagious, like a stomach virus on steroids.
 You need to stamp it out now, or it will infect your entire company culture.
-Encourage your employees to bring negatives and pain points to leaders who can actually make a change, rather than to their peers at the water cooler.
+Require your employees to bring negatives and pain points to leaders who can actually do something about it, rather than to their peers at the water cooler.

 4. Unresolved Disagreements

 You can’t work with people and never experience conflict.
 It just isn’t possible.
 As a leader, it’s your job to act quickly and decisively when you become aware of disagreements.
 Work to find resolution.
 Sit everyone down in the same room and figure it out.
-If not, the tension will fester, and your team will grow apart.
+If not, the tension will get worse, and your team will grow apart.

 5. Sanctioned Incompetence

-Whether it’s related to social interactions or performance, you can’t allow incompetence to go unchecked.
-It will deflate the rest of the team.
-Leaders address underperformance and unacceptable behavior early and often
+Whether it’s related to social interactions or performance, you can’t allow incompetence to go unchecked—it’ll drag the rest of the team down.
+Leaders deal with underperformance and unacceptable behavior early and often.

 So, now that you know what to look for, be on your guard!
-And if these five things are already running rampant in your company culture, don’t despair.
+And if these five demotivators have already taken your company culture hostage, don’t despair.
 You can turn things around, and we can help.
 Sign up for our free online training, Escape Survival Mode, to learn how to take back control of your business and rebuild your team culture.